H-MaP: An Iterative and Hybrid Sequential Manipulation Planner: ITERATIVE HYBRID MANIPULATION PLANNER

-After adding these constraints, we solve the optimization problem with KOMO solver.
-Then, we evaluate the feasibility of the action according to the constraint violation computed by the solver.
-If the action is feasible, we append the path to the path list, $x \cup x_i$, and continue to the next waypoint $X_{\textrm{wp},i+1}$.
-If the action is not feasible, the solver iterates until it finds a feasible action by generating a new contact point $C$ in the current waypoint $X_{\textrm{wp},i}$.
+After incorporating these constraints, we solve the optimization problem.
+This two-phased constraint optimization ensures kinematically feasible and stable grasps while following feasible paths between waypoints.
+The feasibility of the resulting path is evaluated based on the solver's computed constraint violations.
+If the path is deemed feasible, we append the generated path $x_i$ to the overall path list ($x \cup x_i$) and proceed to the next waypoint $X_{\textrm{wp},i+1}$.
+However, if the path is infeasible, the solver iteratively generates new contact points $C$ at the current waypoint $X_{\textrm{wp},i}$ until finding a feasible solution, for a threshold of iterations (40 in our experiments).
+If contact generation fails, the algorithm falls back to waypoint generation (Sec.~\ref{sec:waypoint_gen}).